edoardottt/boggart/README.md

 # boggart
 Highly customizable low-interaction experimental honeypot that mimics specific hosts.

-*Disclaimer*: This is an ongoing and experimental project: this means there are features not yet available and features not (fully) tested.
+*Disclaimer*: This is an ongoing and experimental project: there are features not yet available and features not (fully) tested.
 It is designed for home labs / home environments, not for professional or industrial purposes.
 Deploy in your network at your own risk.

 Installation 📡
 -------